Back to Observability guides

 The key decision is choosing the appropriate distribution to install.

 • Core: This contains only the most essential components along with frequently used extras like filter and attribute processors, and popular exporters such as Prometheus, Kafka, and others.
-It's distributed under the otelcol binary name.
+It's distributed under the otelcol binary.

 • Contrib: This is the comprehensive version, including almost everything from both the core and contrib repositories, except for components that are still under development.
-It's distributed under the otelcol-contrib binary name.
+It's distributed under the otelcol-contrib binary.

 • Kubernetes: This distribution is tailored for use within a Kubernetes cluster to monitor the Kubernetes infrastructure and the various services deployed within it.
-It's distributed under the otelcol-k8s binary name.
+It's distributed under the otelcol-k8s binary.

 There are also third-party distributions provided by various vendors, which are tailored for easier deployment and integration with their specific backends.